 Once the grant has been accepted, you are required to participate in a digital vote.
 This is how you and the other grant holders determine the socio-political topic area which your cohort wishes to address.
 As a next step, the grant holders are expected to attend the physical kick-off workshop (2-3 hrs) at the beginning of the grant period.
 No limit is set on further cooperation, but a minimal degree of collaboration is expected: the kick-off workshop needs to be followed by further development of the ideas through discussion on the online forum.
 The proposed solutions then need to be refined and documented (1-2 pages), a process that can be done by one person or a team.
 We deliberately do not specify a minimum number of hours, but social engagement is important to us as a foundation and our aim is to support students who share our vision.

-To learn more about Policy Kitchen of the grant holders click on the following links:
+To learn more about Policy Kitchen of the grant holders click on this link.

 - What happens if I cannot attend the Policy Kitchen kick-off workshop?

 It means you will have less say in the way your cohort develops proposed solutions to the questions it has posed.
 You will then be expected to redouble your efforts to take an active part in the online discussion after the workshop and contribute to a proposed solution.
 Each grant holder is appraised as to his or her degree of engagement.